remypereira/laravel-mongodb-crud/README.md

 http://www.opentechguides.com/tutorials/laravel-mongodb/1/getting-started.html

-The JSON file books.json has the Mongoshell command for prepping the database.
+The file mongo_insert.txt has the Mongoshell command for prepping the database.